-In broad terms, Chief Justice Rehnquist announced in Finley that Anders did not apply to collateral postconviction proceedings.113 The principle underlying this holding was that Anders was triggered "when, and only when, a litigant has a previously established constitutional right to counsel."114 Since there is no constitutional right to counsel in collateral postconviction proceedings,115 goes the argument, Anders does not apply.116 Thus far, Finley's holding does not clearly preclude a right to Anders procedures in appeals from civil commitment, since - as the previous Sections discussed - the right to counsel in such appeals can be derived from the Constitution itself.
+In broad terms, Chief Justice Rehnquist announced in Finley that Anders did not apply to collateral postconviction proceedings.113 The principle underlying this holding was that Anders was triggered "when, and only when, a litigant has a previously established constitutional right to counsel."114 Since there is no constitutional right to counsel in collateral postconviction proceedings, 115 goes the argument, Anders does not apply.
+116 Thus far, Finley's holding does not clearly preclude a right to Anders procedures in appeals from civil commitment, since-as the previous Sections discussed-the right to counsel in such appeals can be derived from the Constitution itself.
 Finley, however, proceeds to add a curious gloss to the Court's holding in Douglas.
-Speaking for six members of the Court, the Chief Justice summarizes Douglas to hold that the constitutional right to a pellate counsel with the nature of the proceedings.117 The Chief Justice explains,
+Speaking for six members of the Court, the Chief Justice summarizes Douglas to hold that the constitutional right to appellate counsel derives from "the source of that right to a lawyer's assistance, combined with the nature of the proceedings."
+117 The Chief Justice explains,